pavelfilippi/study_notes/terraform/terraform.md

 - Deploy apps
 - Install/Update software
 - More mature
+- Procedural style (kind of hybrid)
+- You need to implement steps
+- Idempotency is not required, but can be implemented

 __Better for configuring that infrastructure.__

+### Similarities
+- Support heavy templating
+- Open source projects
+- Agentless - you don't install agent - both plug and play tools

 ## Terraform use cases
 Create infrastructure.